 Volcanic eruptions can be devastating to the areas where they occur.
 Many of the active volcanoes in the U.S. are in Alaska, away from heavily populated areas.

-Much of the land as we know it today was formed by volcanic eruptions and other effects that occurred because of them thousands and thousands of years ago.
+Much of the land as we know it today was formed by volcanic eruptions and other effects that occurred thousands and thousands of years ago.

 Find out what lives at the bottom of a volcano.